Over 25 years of experience in personal injury law

 Vince Bruner

 Vincent Bruner Jr.Vince Bruner, an experienced personal injury attorney, was born in Dothan, Alabama, in 1957.
 He is a lifelong resident of Okaloosa County.
 His mother and father, Peggy and Max Bruner, taught school in the Okaloosa County school district for more than 25 years.
-Max Bruner was school superintendent in Okaloosa County from 1964 to 1984.
+Max Bruner was a school superintendent in Okaloosa County from 1964 to 1984.

-Vince Bruner graduated from Choctawhatchee High School in 1975, Florida State University in 1979 and the Cumberland School of Law at Samford University in 1984.
-He was active in athletics and academics in high school and college where he received a scholarship for football at the University of Kentucky and later finished playing for Bobby Bowden at Florida State University.
+Vince Bruner graduated from Choctawhatchee High School in 1975, Florida State University in 1979, and the Cumberland School of Law at Samford University in 1984.
+He was active in athletics and academics in high school and college, where he received a scholarship for football at the University of Kentucky and later finished playing for Bobby Bowden at Florida State University.

 In The News